AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 ![Intruments](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/Signalk-Instrumentpanel.png)

 # 2. WLAN Gateway
-The second implementation shows how to buid a gatewas that sends all PGNs form NMEA 2000 via WLAN to a SignalK server.
+The second implementation shows how to buid a gateway that sends all PGNs form NMEA2000 via WLAN to a SignalK server.
 The format is Yacht Devices format via UDP.
-TCP is also possible, but I recognised re-connect problems (restart of SignalK server necessry).
+TCP is also possible, but I recognised re-connect problems (restart of SignalK server necessary).
 But UDP is working fine.

 For this solution, only these libraries have to be installed:
 - NMEA2000 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000))
 - NMEA2000_esp32 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000_esp32))

-in the [Programm](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/NMEA2000-SignalK-YD-Gateway/NMEA2000-SignalK-YD-Gateway.ino) you have to set the dtails for your WLAN and also for the SignalK server.
+in the [Programm](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/NMEA2000-SignalK-YD-Gateway/NMEA2000-SignalK-YD-Gateway.ino) you have to set the details for your WLAN and also for the SignalK server.

 ```
 const char* hostname  = "NMEA2000-Gateway";    // Hostname for network discovery